-- If you have any copyrighted materials in your thesis, a signed letter of permission to quote or copy each copyrighted piece
+- If any copyrighted materials in your thesis exceed fair use, a signed letter of permission to quote or copy each copyrighted piece

-- Don’t forget to send copies of your thesis to your family!
+- If you choose not to share your work online, don’t forget to send copies of your thesis to your family!

 Summary of Required Forms/Paperwork

-All of these items must be submitted to your major department by the deadline(s) specified by that particular department (consult your departmental academic advisor):
+You must submit all of the following items to your major department by the deadline(s) specified by that particular department (consult your departmental academic advisor):